neha2ingle/path-finder-app-server/README.md

 ### lowdb and lowdb-api

-data storage and api is handled using lowdb and lowdb api libraries
+Data storage and api is handled using lowdb and lowdb api libraries

-### other
+### Other

 Centralized error handling mechanism added.
 All erros are passed as json errors for client application to easily parsed. api-error-handler library is used for same.